appvoid/grafito/README.md

 ### Finetuning
 ruby-s-001 is the first model of the Grafito series.
 It's a better version of opt-125m trained for 3 epochs on thousands of pre-fabricated and human-handcrafted tokens.
 Tests were made on a small opt-125M and showed promising results!
 In fact, you can see the difference between outputs:

-Notice that from here, opt-125m and opt-s is the same.
+Notice that from here, opt-125m and opt-s refers to the same language model.

 |Query|opt-s|ruby-s|
 |-----|--------|---------|